University of the Rockies Catalog - General Academic Policies and Information

 Walvoord, B. E. (2010).
 Assessment clear and simple: A practical guide for institutions, departments, and general education.
 (2nd ed.).
 San Francisco: Jossey-Bass.

-The Master of Arts in Counseling program, the Doctor of Psychology, Clinical Specialization program and all programs offered in Colorado Springs operate in a “non-standard term” format.
+All programs in the School of Professional Psychology offered at the Denver Instructional Site and all programs offered in Colorado Springs operate in a “non-standard term” format.
 In the non-standard term format, students typically take 2 classes at a time.
 Each term is nine weeks in length.

-All Online and many Denver Instructional Site programs operate in a “non-term” format.
+All programs in the School of Organizational Leadership and the School of Social, Human, and Educational Development offered at the Denver Instructional Site and all programs offered Online operate in a “non-term” format.
 In the non-term format, courses run continuously, rather than in semesters, and students typically take one course at a time and move on to the next course without a break.
 Courses are 6 weeks or 9 weeks in length.

 Please refer to Course Delivery in the Academic Policies: Non-Standard Term Format or Academic Policies: Non-Term Format sections of this Catalog for additional information related to program and course delivery.